fedesilva/minnieml/README.md

     - unions
       - use as much memory as the largest type.
       - have constructors
-    - enums
-      - no constructors
-      - generally byte sized
-        - but the compiler will pick the smallest integer possible to represent them

   - Cells
     - mutable memory locations (see resources and effects below)
       - serializable write access (CAS)
       - concurrent reads

   - Arrays
     - contiguous fixed size memory blocks

-- Refinement types
-  - primitives with a predicate attached
-  - defined in terms of patten matching

-- Type level functions and values
+  - Lists and other collections
-  - singleton values
-  - any value can be lifted to type level
-    - even functions if pure

 - Pattern matching and destructuring

   - for data types
   - primitive literals
-  - match on type
+  - structural pattern matching
+  - nominal pattern matching
+  - Sequence matching (like list cons matching)
   - can be used in bindings (let (a,b) = (1,2))
-  - match functions
-    - functions defined in terms of pattern matching
-      - compiled to multiple functions, dispatch on parameters
-      - if possible, inline at use site
   - binary pattern matching
-  - structural pattern matching

 - Modules
   - container of declarations